czhou578/llm-god/readme.md

 npm run start
 ```

-4. Make sure to run the code formatter Prettier for all the files by running the following in the project root folder
+4. To check if the build works properly, run the following command in the root folder

 ```
-npm run prettier
+npm run make
 ```

+This will create a launchable app in the `/out/app-win32-x64` path.
+You can then add this to your task bar for daily use outside of development!

 ## Debugging Tools